NLP is famous for its range of techniques. It has techniques for changing and improving just about anything you do!

 We have been online since 1998 and running NLP training courses for about 30 years so there is a lot of free to read information here – over 100 articles in fact.
 That’s why we have arranged them in seven sections.

-To make it easier to find what you want we have sorted the articles into seven sections.
+To make it easier to find what you want we have sorted the articles into seven sections on this site.
 This sorting hasn’t been strict or fixed – it’s a bit arbitrary because some articles span a few categories.
 So if you don’t find what you want in one section check the others; many articles simply refused to be categorised!

 Here is a list of the 10 most-read (and the 10 least-read) articles on the site over the past 7 days.